jqnatividad/qsv/docs/whirlwind_tour.md

 with the regular expression `[0-9]`.
 This cuts down the file to 47,004 rows.

 This whole thing takes about 5 seconds on my machine.
-The performance of `join`, in particular, comes from constructing a very simple hash index of one of the CSV files.
+The performance of `join`, in particular, comes from constructing a [SIMD](https://www.sciencedirect.com/topics/computer-science/single-instruction-multiple-data)-accelerated hash index of one of the CSV files.
 The `join` command does an inner join by default, but it also has left, right and full outer, cross, anti and semi join support too.
 All from the command line, without having to load the files into a database, index them, to do a SQL join.